Scientific Advisory Committees

 An Advisory Committee on Dangerous Pathogens (ACDP) TSE risk assessment subgroup has been established to provide independent expert advice in this area to the FSA and other departments, following the abolition of the Spongiform Encephalopathy Advisory Committee (SEAC) in 2011.

-Advisory Committee on Pesticides
+UK Expert Committee on Pesticides

 Scientific Advisory Committee on Nutrition